Anne Marie Morris: Early life and career

-Morris was born in London on 5 July 1957.
-She was privately educated at Bryanston School in Dorset and the University of Oxford, where she studied law.
-After a career working as a corporate lawyer, she became a marketing director for PricewaterhouseCoopers (PwC) and Ernst and Young.
+Anne Marie Morris was born on 5 July 1957 in London.
+Morris was privately educated at Bryanston School in Dorset, and then went to the University of Oxford, where she studied law at Hertford College.

+After a career working as a corporate lawyer, Morris became a marketing director for PricewaterhouseCoopers (PwC) and Ernst and Young.
 She was elected as a councillor on West Sussex County Council for the division of Cuckfield & Lucastes in 2005 and went on to chair the council's Health Scrutiny Committee.

 Parliamentary career

-Following unsuccessful attempts to be selected as the Conservative candidate for the parliamentary seats of Lewes and Arundel and South Downs, in December 2006 Morris was selected by the local Conservative Association to contest the Newton Abbot constituency.
-In March 2007, Morris resigned as a councillor in West Sussex.

-In the 2010 general election Morris was elected to the seat of Newton Abbot on a 5% swing from the Liberal Democrats.
-In a close contest, she defeated the incumbent, Richard Younger-Ross, who had been MP for the former constituency of Teignbridge, by 523 votes.
+In December 2006, Morris was selected by the local Conservative Association as the prospective parliamentary candidate for Newton Abbot.
+At the 2010 general election, she was elected to Parliament as MP for Newton Abbot with 43% of the vote and a majority of 523.

+In March 2011, in Newton Abbot, Morris established Teignbridge Business Buddies, a scheme that offers support to small businesses.

 Morris attracted attention during Prime Minister's Questions in July 2012 as she shouted a long question on technical colleges in Devon over a noisy and increasingly amused Commons chamber, whilst waving a left arm held in a sling.
 Video of her "high-pitched outburst" was widely circulated on social media.
 Morris said she cared about the issue raised and would "always speak passionately about issues in my constituency."

-In 2012, Morris was featured in an investigation by the BBC into MPs who owned property in London but claimed expenses for renting a separate property in the city.
+In October 2012, Morris was featured in an investigation by the BBC into MPs who owned property in London but claimed expenses for renting a separate property in the city.
 She was listed as one of 22 MPs who were undertaking the practice, which was legal, following a cap on the amount MPs could claim for mortgage costs.

-In 2013 she was one of 30 Conservative rebels whose votes helped defeat the government's plans for military action in Syria.
+In August 2013, Morris was one of 30 Conservative rebels whose votes helped defeat the government's plans for military action in Syria.
 She later said she made the decision because the military action plans "felt ill-thought through and smacked of regime change", but supported plans for air strikes against ISIL.

-In the 2015 general election, she increased her majority to 11,288 and again in the 2017 election to 17,160.